Biebras/Unity-2D-Celeste-Game-Player-Controller/README.md

 This script is not finnished and will receive updates!!!

-You can use this script as you want!
+You can use the scripts as you want!